steff2401/rock-paper-scissor/README.md

 This project will be my first using JavaScript.
-It will first be done without a GUI, before adding this in a later lesson.
+It was first done without an UI, this was added during a later lesson on TOP.